DonRichards/islandora_vagrant_workflow_test/README.md

 # this installs the modules
 $ pipenv sync

+Using `pipenv install` instead or `pipenv update` if you've already run this once as alternatives.
+Sometime deleting the Pipfile.lock in this directory will help to reset pipenv.

 # this starts the python environment (optional and not suggested)
 $ pipenv shell